Frequently Asked Questions

 If you moved within Johnston County more than 30 days prior to an election and failed to notify the Board of Elections, you have two options:

 • Vote early at an early voting location.
 NC General Statutes allow voters to change their address and vote the correct ballot for that updated address when voting at any early voting location.
-Near the date of the next election, visit the One-Stop Voting Sites page to view a list of early voting sites.
+Near the date of the next election, visit the Early Voting Sites page to view a list of early voting sites.
 Early voting is the easiest and quickest option if you did not update your address.

 • Vote at your new precinct on Election Day.
 You may be required to vote a provisional ballot.
 Please give yourself plenty of time to update your information at your new precinct.
 The process requires additional time to complete the forms necessary to update your information before you can be issued a ballot.
 Call or e-mail the Board of Elections for further information at 919-989-5095 or elections@johnstonnc.com.